TAYLOR MODEL A “COOT”(AMPHIBIAN)

 Key Takeaways:

-• The Coot is a homebuilt, two-place amphibian aircraft primarily of wood construction, accessible to amateur builders with basic manual training and ordinary tools.
+• The Coot is a two-place amphibian aircraft of primary wood construction, designed for homebuilding by individuals with basic manual training experience and ordinary tools.

-• It features side-by-side seating, dual controls, and practical folding wings for convenient road towing and home storage.
+• It can be powered by engines from 150 to 220 hp with a controllable propeller, features side-by-side seating, dual controls, and folding wings for road towing and home storage.

 See a mistake?
 Contact us.